How to improve your business with a few simple ideas

 - What do you feel most excited about that also has potential to add value to your business (and your customers)?

 - What can you see working for your competitors that you could do much better?

 - What are your competitors not doing yet that could point to a gap in the market – a gap you could address!
 For example, could you create a new add-on service to something you are already offering?
 It would certainly help you to differentiate yourself.
 (Important for service providers who have a lot of competition, e.g. Life or Business Coaches)

 - And closer to home… which previous customers or clients would come back to you if you knew exactly what they need most right now?
 Maybe now is the time to reconnect with them?

 Again write the answers on your piece of paper or in a notebook.
 By now you should have lots of new ideas.

-At this point you want to separate the simpler ideas from the brand-new or more complex ones.
-If you want to launch a brand-new service or product, you probably want to dedicate a special planning day to this idea.
-(You can always put a day in the diary now!)
+At this point you may want to separate the simpler ideas from the brand-new or more complex ones.
+To launch a brand-new service or product takes time and you probably want to dedicate a special planning day for this.
+(You can always put a day in the diary now.)
 That way you can think it though in more detail at an appropriate time.

 Let‘s focus your attention first on how best to achieve quick results in the short term.

-Remember… even simple changes can have a stunning effect and surprising results (think red apples)!
+Remember… even seemingly simple changes can have a stunning effect and surprising results (think red apples)!